 “The River’s Path”

-It was truly HOT-lanta the day I took this photo — the midday heat was really pressing in.
+It was truly HOT-lanta the day I took this photo.
+The midday heat was really pressing in.
 With only one day left in Georgia, there was only one thing left on my list… the gardens.
 Just one problem.
 It was August and I melt in the heat.
 But, I worked up the gumption and wandered through the botanical gardens anyway, and oh wow, I’m glad I did.
-The garden was overwhelming in the best way — lush and humming with energy (and humidity).
+The garden was overwhelming in the best way, lush and humming with energy (and humidity).

-I wanted this piece to feel like a page from a well-loved fantasy book—something between Tolkien and childhood memories.
+I wanted this piece to feel like a page from a well loved fantasy book—something between Tolkien and childhood memories.
 The stag is always what I imagine at the beginning of a fantasy.
 Something waiting to brighten the shadows.
 My symbol of hope.

 Omaha, Nebraska